We detail the developments surrounding the municipal bond tax exemption and provide context through a volatile and uncertain market.

 - Higher Borrowing Costs

-Removing the tax exemption would likely increase borrowing costs for state and local governments by as much as 35% to 40%, according to the Government Fincance Officers Association - Market Volatility/Disruption
+Removing the tax exemption would likely increase borrowing costs for state and local governments by as much as 35% to 40%, according to the Government Finance Officers Association - Market Volatility/Disruption

-A potential sell-off could further increase yields and borrowing costs and strain state and local government fincances.
-The transistion would disrupt a market that has historically provided stability - Reduced Infrastructure Investment
+A potential sell-off could further increase yields and borrowing costs and strain state and local government finances.
+The transition would disrupt a market that has historically provided stability - Reduced Infrastructure Investment

 The elimination of the tax exemption could inevitably lead to a decline in infrastructure investment, with essential projects being delayed or canceled - Strain on Local Budgets

-Investors would face lower after-tax returns on their municipal bond investments, diminishing their appeal compared to taxable alternatives.
+Investors would face lower after-tax returns on municipal bonds, diminishing their appeal relative to taxable alternatives.
 Many investors, particularly those in higher tax brackets, might reallocate their portfolios towards other investment vehicles, such as corporate bonds or equities.
 The elimination would result in a higher tax burden for investors who rely on municipal bond income for retirement or other financial needs.

 Strategic Considerations